-What started off as a regular work day of Arabs coming into the Israeli town of Har Adar for employment, ended in terror.
+What started off as a regular workday of Arabs coming into the Israeli town of Har Adar for employment, ended in terror.
 Arab workers were waiting in line for their routine morning security check just like they do every day.
 They understand that Israelis must take their security seriously, even though there has been a lull in terror attacks.
-There have been too many times that we have be caught by surprise, and now it being the High Holidays Season we are on a greater security alert.
+There have been too many times that we have been caught by surprise, and now it is the High Holidays Season we are on a greater security alert.

 The terrorist, Identified as Nimr Mahmoud Ahmad Jamal, entered the Israeli town of Har Adar via the rear entrance.
 He aroused the suspicion of the security officers on the scene who halted him, Nimr then took a pistol out of his shirt and opened fire on the Israeli officers.

 He killed a Border Police officer and two private security guards, one was Youseff Ottman from the Arab Israeli community of Abu Ghosh.
 The second security guard was identified as Or Arish, a resident of Har Adar.
 The Border Police Officer was identified as Solomon Gavriyah, from Be’er Yaakov.
 He was posthumously promoted to staff sergeant in recognition of his bravery.
 All the Officers were in their early 20s and they all sustained gunshot wounds to the upper body.